 Based on my analysis, the NPV of MBA at an Expensive Top 20 US Business School is more than $1 million (conservatively).

 According to NPVCalculator.net, the discount rate refers to the interest rate used in discounted cash flow (DCF) analysis to determine the present value of future cash flows.
 Simply put, this is the rate of return I’d get if I choose to invest my money elsewhere.
 For the purpose of this analysis, I’ve chosen 8% which is the average return I’d expect on investing in S&P 500.

 I wanted to determine the difference an MBA can make in my earnings potential, and for a more accurate analysis, I have used the yearly salaries, net of taxes.
 Pre-MBA gross salary of $65,000 and Post-MBA gross salary of $120,000 is a fair assumption for a top school in the US.

 I have used NY state as an example to calculate the post-tax salaries.
 To customize your calculations, you may use this link.

 MBA Cost Year 1 and Year 2

-This is the cost of attending an MBA program full time.
-For some it may require a move to a different city hence changing the cost of living as well.
-Some may pay the full tuition while some may have scholarship or other aid available.
-I have used $60,000 per year but this number can vary greatly on a case to case basis.
+This is the cost of attending an MBA program full-time.
+For some, it may require a move to a different city hence changing the cost of living as well.
+Some may pay the full tuition while some may have scholarships or other aid available.
+I have used $60,000 per year but this number can vary greatly on a case-to-case basis.